jjlee/rescript-mode/README.md

 Restart Emacs and open a ReScript `.res` file and you should have all the features working.

-Note that the vanilla Emacs handles the LSP prompt for `"Start a build for this project to get the freshest data?"` on opening a ReScript file in a rather unfriendly way: you have to hit `TAB` to see the single possible `Start a Build` response, then hit return.
+Note that vanilla Emacs handles the LSP prompt for `"Start a build for this project to get the freshest data?"` on opening a ReScript file in a rather unfriendly way: you have to hit `TAB` to see the single possible `Start a Build` response, then hit return.